 What are Juan Arbelaez’s plans for the future?

-In March 2018, chef Arbelaez will cook at the French Embassy in Columbia as part of the Goût de France/Good France campaign.
+In March 2018, chef Arbelaez will cook at the French Embassy in Colombia as part of the Goût de France/Good France campaign.

 He is also working on a book project, a health-based concept with well-being recipes, using healthy and detox cooking techniques, with his girlfriend Laury Thilleman.